zippy/p2p-shipyard/docs/how-to-create-an-executable-happ.md

 That's it!
 We have created a fully functional executable hApp.

 It is in fact just a Tauri app that depends on `tauri-plugin-holochain`.
-As such, we should get to know tauri a bit better to be comfortable while developing the app.
-Go to [Getting to know Tauri](./getting-to-know-tauri) to familiarize yourself with it.
+As such, we should get to know Tauri a bit better to be comfortable while developing the app.
+Go to [Getting to know Tauri](./getting-to-know-tauri.md) to familiarize yourself with it.

 ### Android